No. 01-1447

 judgment about what is required to meet its educational mission and that judgment,

-barring the Law School's failure to comply with Bakke, must be respected.
+barring the Law School's failure to comply with Bakke, must be respected.b.
+The Law School does not have a racial quota.
+Plaintiff argues

-that, in addition to having the "functional equivalent of a quota," the Law School
+that, in addition to having the "functional equivalent of a quota," the Law School___________________

 10/ Plaintiff tries to manufacture "disputed" facts as support for her incorrect